iWriteGigs

 Question #29

-A Formation of active metabolites is high in bile.
+A Formation of inactive metabolites is high in the liver.

 B Formation of inactive metabolites is high in feces.